 Galbi is typically served with red leaf lettuce, perilla leaves, or other leafy vegetables to wrap the meat, and smeared with a dab of ssamjang (sauce made up of fermented bean paste and red pepper paste).
 I include a recipe for simple ssamjang below, but you can also buy the “bottled” version of the sauce at your local Korean market.
 Happy grilling!

-I missed an awesome grilling workshop sponsored by Land O Lakes®, but here are a few grilling tips that they shared for the grilling season.
+Here are a few grilling tips by Land O Lakes®.
 I need to work on NOT micromanaging my grill!

 Grilling DO’s and DON’Ts

 - Start with a clean grill.
 Meat is less likely to stick to clean grates.

 - Apply nonstick spray before turning on the grill or coat with a light coat of olive or canola oil.

 - Use a meat thermometer.
 Take the guesswork out of grilling foods to the right temperature.